mr9868/ewm-light-client/README.md

 To add light-client, just rerun the ewm_install.sh

+## The script will checking for verified samples every 30 minutes

 ### How to setting up telegram bot and get your bot API KEY
 1. Go to [https://t.me/botfather]
 2. Start the bot